What is counselling and how does it help?

 Do I need a referral from my G.P.?

 Anyone can apply directly for counselling.
 We also welcome referrals from GPs, other health professionals and employers.
-For further information about the various referral options please see our Services section.

 Do you have a waiting list?